Barbary–Portuguese conflicts

 The Barbary–Portuguese conflicts were a series of military engagements between the Kingdom of Portugal and the Barbary states of North Africa from the 16th to the 19th century.

-Incidents and Engagements
+16–17th century

 Battle off Albufeira, 1554

 In 1554, off the coast of Albufeira, came eight oared vessels from Algiers, commanded by the corsair Xaramet Arraes, or Cazale, Captain-Major Dom Pedro da Cunha sailed in pursuit.
 Upon sighting four of the enemy ships, he gave chase.
 The corsairs, seeing escape was impossible, turned to battle.
 It lasted for over two hours before Dom Pedro's forces overcame the corsairs, killing forty and capturing the commander.
 Meanwhile, his brother, Dom Vasco da Cunha, engaged another corsair ship, capturing it after an hour of fight.
 Dom Nuno da Cunha pursued two fustas, capturing one while the other escaped into the night.

 In total, over two hundred corsairs were taken, along with a hundred Christian captives, who were freed from their chains.
 The remaining enemy ships fled.